-Epoxy and polyurethane are great for protecting your floor against stains, damage, chemicals, oils, and wear.
+Epoxy and polyurethane are great for protecting your garage floor against stains, damage, chemicals, oils, and wear.
 They are both light reflective, easy to clean, and long lasting.
 They also have their own advantages depending on the application.

 Epoxy Floor Coating Benefits

-Epoxy is a thermosetting polymer which is available in three different formulations for a garage floor coating and sealer; water based, solvent based, and 100% solids.
-These formulations allow for varying degrees of thickness from 3 mils to over 10 mils for a single coating for a garage floor.
-They also allow for ease of application, special bonding characteristics, and VOC considerations.
-Epoxy bonds extremely well to properly prepared concrete and can sometimes be used as a resurfacing agent for old or worn concrete that needs a new garage floor surface.
+Epoxy is a thermosetting polymer coating that also acts as a concrete sealer.
+It is available in three different formulations; water based, solvent based, and 100% solids.
+These formulations allow for varying degrees of thickness from 3 mils to over 10 mils for a single coating.
+They can also dictate the ease of application, provide special bonding characteristics, and offer different VOC considerations.

-They also work well against hot tire pick up, scratching, and wear from abrasion.
+They also work well against hot tire pick up and wear from abrasion.
 Though some epoxy formulas come with U.V. inhibitors, they will still eventually yellow or amber as the industry calls it when exposed to sunlight for any length of time.
-This is something to consider when choosing a garage floor finish.
+This is something to consider when choosing an epoxy garage floor coating.

 Polyurethane Floor Coating Benefits

-Don’t let the thinner dry film thickness fool you however.
-Aliphatic polyurethane has more flexibility than epoxy and it is this flexibility that aids in absorbing impacts better.
-It is also much more abrasion resistant.
+Don’t let the thinner dry film thickness fool you, however.
+Aliphatic polyurethane has more flexibility than epoxy which makes the surface much more scratch resistant.
+It also aids in absorbing impacts better and provides much higher abrasion resistance.
 In fact, some manufacturer’s claim that the wear resistance of polyurethane over epoxy is almost 3 to 1.